StudentDataLabs/EmptyHousingInnovationLab/data/DataGuide.md

 [indices_deprivation_london_2010.xls](https://github.com/StudentDataLabs/EmptyHousingInnovationLab/blob/master/data/indices_of_deprivation_london_2010.xls) | Deprivation data for London at LSOA and local authority level, 2010.
 It takes into account a number of factors such as health, poverty and population | [DCLG via London Datastore](http://data.london.gov.uk/dataset/indices-deprivation-2010) | .xls (Excel) |

 ### Summary
 The Open Data Table hopefully gives more context to the data we have provided for the Lab.
 Hopefully it will make things more straightforward for you.
+Student Data Labs will provide more guidance on using open data in the Empty Housing Lab.

 Providing added information about datasets is a hallmark of good open data publishing.
 You can find more - metadata, licensing, previews and other information - by following the source links.
 GOV.UK has published a [useful resource](https://www.gov.uk/service-manual/technology/open-data.html) on open data publishing.